lnribeiro/jsfreelist/README.md

 # jsfreelist

-This is a list of websites that work without JS. **Keep in mind that "Fully functional" websites aren't bugfree, but are fully functional.** Feel free to contribute!
+This is a list of websites that work without JS.
+Feel free to contribute!

+:warning: **Keep in mind that "Fully functional" websites aren't bugfree, but are fully functional.**

 To browse the internet without javascript, we recommend: